christianalfoni/jflux/README.md

 An easy to use unidirectional component based framework.
 Please have a look at the examples for a quick overview of how jFramework works.
 Run `python -m SimpleHTTPServer 3000` in your terminal at the root of this repo, then access f.ex. `localhost:3000/demo-todomvc`.

+Please read the following post if you are interested in the background of this project: [jQuery as a framework, could that work?]()

 - [State of development](#development)
 - [The concept](#concept)
 - [Features](#features)